Apollounknowndev/worldgen-docs/docs/docs/configured-features/introduction.md

 Configured features are stored in the `/worldgen/configured_feature` folder.

-As of 1.19, there are 61 configured features types, each with their own configuration.
+There are currently 61 configured features types, each with their own configuration.
 Because of this large amount, each configured feature type has its own page.

 ## JSON format

 Let's take a look at an example configured feature configuration:

 <pre>
 {
    "type": "minecraft:no_op",